mironside/mironside.github.io-hugo/content/post/2015-09-23-c-api-internal-access-protection.md

 uint64_t Time_GetTickFrequency();
 {{< /highlight >}}

-In the source file I group api data in a static struct instance named with the same prefix.
+In the source file I group "private" api data in a static struct instance named with the same prefix.

 {{< highlight c >}}
 static struct Time_ {